RoguedBear/WebsiteChangeDetector/README.md

 ## ToDo:

- - [ ] Have a better Logging format.
+ - [x] Have a better Logging format.
+ - [ ] Skipping the webpage when any critical error/exception is encountered instead of stopping the execution of program.
  - [ ] Ability to add more websites to the list without stopping the program.
  - [ ] ~~Check for constant changes ( aka ∆change ) daily. <br>
        some websites have messed up code changing daily, which needs to be "_intelligently_" identified if the change is some daily-occurring change (such as day/date) or an actual change.~~ \